Sierra Grant Program

 |Oct 1||Dec 31||Jan 15|

-Simply complete the following steps and submit to your local Bank of the Sierra Area Manager.
+Simply complete the following steps and submit to your local Bank of the Sierra Market President.
 If you are unsure about your program's funding eligibility, please review our "What we give to" section of this document.

 Complete the Sierra Grant Application.
 Applications are available at each Bank of the Sierra branch or can be downloaded.
 Prepare a proposal letter no longer than three typed pages including the following information: